A/B Testing for Websites: How to Design Tests for UX Wins

 If you’ve ever been curious about heuristic analysis, or heuristic evaluation, you’ll be surprised to learn that the concept behind it is simple.
 In UX design, heuristic evaluation refers to the process wherein subject matter experts (SMEs) evaluate the usability of your interface.
 Simply put, it’s an expert review of your UX design to make sure it’s as user-friendly as possible.

-As an experienced UX design agency, we highly recommend incorporating this evaluation technique in your development workflow doesn’t just benefit your end-users, too.
+As a digital marketing agency, we highly recommend incorporating this evaluation technique in your development workflow doesn’t just benefit your end-users, too.
 In fact, the heuristic evaluation of user interfaces is an SEO best practice as it precedes the off-page SEO tweaks you do to ensure that your websites and pages are error-free and are loading at optimal speeds.

 Through optimizing websites based on errors identified during heuristic evaluation, you get instant plus points not just from your customers but from search engine masters, too!